Lamin-cz/OAuth2/README.md

 Requirements
 ------------
-Drahak/OAuth2 requires PHP version 5.3.0 or higher.
-The only production dependency is [Nette framework 2.0.x](http://www.nette.org).
+Drahak/OAuth2 requires PHP version 8.1.0 or higher.
+The only production dependency is [Nette framework 4.0.x](http://www.nette.org).

 Installation & setup
 --------------------
-The easist way is to use [Composer](http://doc.nette.org/en/composer)
+The easiest way is to use [Composer](http://doc.nette.org/en/composer)

 	$ composer require drahak/oauth2:@dev